DOI-USGS/cdi-software-tutorials-2025/git-basics/pages/what-is-git.md

 <https://ghsc.code-pages.usgs.gov/esi/shakemap/>).
 Of course, a repository could contain
 documentation without any code or static data files.

+For the purposes of this tutorial, we'll generally be talking about developing software, whether this is a software package or scripts to process and visualize data.

 <details>

 <summary>Git vs. GitHub and GitLab</summary>